Student Support – Resources and Information

-All set readings and ancillary readings will be accessible to you via the student portal library resources link.
+All set readings and ancillary readings are accessible to you via the student portal library resources link.
 There are approximately 180 set readings and more than 330 ancillary readings in the form of journal articles and book chapters.
 These are catalogued according to the subject that they relate to.

-In addition, NIODA has a small library of hard copy books stored at the CAE with a special collection of books related to systems psychodynamics.
+In addition, NIODA has a small library of hard copy books relating to systems psychodynamics stored at the Ikon Institute.
 These books are catalogued on the NIODA website library and can be ordered online.
 Books can then be either collected in person before class or posted to the student within two business days of the request being made.

 Online Library Resources

 Once enrolled you will have access to a vast range of academic e-journals via the student portal.